ursa1minor/nc-fundamental-katas/dna-pairs.md

 ## Examples

-Here are some examples to help you build out your test suite.
+Here are some examples below.

 ```js
 dnaPair("G");